 Programmed Cell Death

 Nothing is permanent.
 Everything has a fleeting window of existence from the largest star to the tiniest cell on the grand timeline.
-‘Programmed Cell Death’ is a head-over-heals trip into the notion that nothing is exempt from the brutal but necessary rhythm that helps govern the universe.
+‘Programmed Cell Death’ is a head-over-heals trip into the notion that nothing is exempt from this brutal but necessary rhythm that helps govern the universe.
 It’s the omnipresent, cosmic recycler that forever churns all matter and energy, doing away with the old and making room for the new.

-The abrupt start to the song immediately throws the listener into a scape of droning synth walls coupled with a repeating swell rhythm that sits perfectly in between the driving groove of the drums.
+The abrupt start to the song immediately throws the listener into a scape of droning synth walls coupled with a repeating swell pattern that sits perfectly in between the driving groove of the drums.
 The sparse electric guitar signals a shift to a state of anticipation which is then rewarded as the song transitions into an area of more space leaving room for a full-fledged screamer of a guitar solo filled with pinch harmonics and tasteful feedback.
-Both guitar and drums drop out leaving behind just the synth drone and for another abrupt change in atmosphere.
-There’s calm here before alien textures enter the listening field and create immediate tension which is entirely released as the half-time breakdown comes in with force.
+Both guitar and drums drop out leaving behind just the synth drone for another abrupt change in atmosphere.
+There’s a calm here before alien textures enter the listening field and create immediate tension which is entirely released as the half-time breakdown comes in with force.
 Ghoulish squelches and blips dance around a simple beat and heavy sub bass line contrasting heavily with the busy wall of sound that preceded.
 The last sudden shift comes with the transition back into the last section of the song which mirrors the beginning and then crescendos into a soaring outro.
-The abrupt, dynamic changes of the song mirror the aforementioned sentiments of the title ‘Programmed Cell Death’.
+The abrupt, dynamic changes of the song recall the aforementioned sentiments of the title ‘Programmed Cell Death’.
 The song as a whole conducts the listener through greatly contrasting sections and expressions of how ephemeral we (and everything around us) are.